Erk-alx-guz/BalanceBall/README.md

   <img src="Images/TableTopView.png" height="225" width="400" />
 </p>

-BalanceBall is an ML-Agents project.
-It is a multi-agent environment with two agents as the legs of a narrow table.
-The objective of the agents is to balance the ball at the center of the table.
+BalanceBall is an [ML-Agents](https://github.com/Unity-Technologies/ml-agents/tree/release_19_branch) simulation environment where two agents act as the legs of a narrow table, tasked with balancing a ball.
+The agents aim to keep the ball close to a velocity of zero at the center of the table to earn maximum reward, demonstrating their ability to maintain the ball's position.
+They are also rewarded for keeping themselves as vertical as possible, which encourages them to focus on balance and stability.